The Dark Knight Rises: Marketing

 At the American International Toy Fair, Mattel unveiled figures for Batman, Bane, Catwoman, and Batman's flying vehicle, the Bat.
 The Mattel figures were also released in the "Movie Masters" line, featuring more highly detailed and articulated presentation, and Quiktek versions that feature interchangeable accessories.
 Lego released building sets and mini-figures based on the film and incorporating other DC Comic characters.
 Additionally, Funko released a series of plush toys, Mezco Toyz released vinyl figures, and Hornby released the Batman Tumbler car.
 Other partners include Jakks Pacific, who created novelty and large-scale figures and plush toys, and PPW Toys, who created a Batman themed Mr. Potato Head.
 Various clothing items including shoes, T-shirts, hats and wallets were also produced.

 A video game of the same name was released on the same day as the release of the film for the iOS and Android devices for promoting the movie.
 It was made by Gameloft.
 The game features an open world with primary focus on stealth and combat.
-The combat system of the game is inspired from Arkham Asylum and Arkham City.
+The combat system of the game is inspired from Batman: Arkham Asylum (2009) and Arkham City (2011).
 It takes place in Gotham City, with a somewhat similar but still significantly different plot from that of the movie.
 IGN gave it a mediocre score of 5.5/10.

 The film novelization, written by author Greg Cox and published by Titan Books, was released alongside the film on July 24, 2012.

 Warner Bros. partnered with Mountain Dew to do a cross-promotion that included a special paint scheme on the number 88 Chevrolet Impala owned by Hendrick Motorsports and driven by Dale Earnhardt Jr. in the NASCAR Sprint Cup Series.
 On June 17, 2012, the car won the 2012 Quicken Loans 400 at Michigan International Speedway.
 On July 4, 2012, the studio signed a deal with Formula One team Lotus F1 to have the film's logos appear on the Lotus E20s driven by Kimi Räikkönen and Romain Grosjean at the 2012 British Grand Prix.
 Räikkönen and Grosjean went on to finish the race in fifth and sixth place respectively.
 Warner Bros. had previously followed a similar promotion at the 2008 British Grand Prix, when the now-defunct Toyota F1 carried a livery to promote The Dark Knight.

 Two digital comic books entitled Batman Origins and The Dark Knight: Prologue were released exclusively for Nokia Lumia devices.
-A special movie application has also been released, featuring trailers, wallpapers, movie schedules and Batman trivias.
+A special movie application was also released, featuring trailers, wallpapers, movie schedules and Batman trivias.
 Limited editions of the Lumia 710, Lumia 800 and Lumia 900 were also released featuring a laser-etched Batman logo.